Escalon, California: History

 The Presbyterian Church was organized November 10, 1913, with the following charter members : Mr. and Mrs. Wm.
 Campbell, Miss Margaret Campbell, Miss Helen Campbell, Mr. S. H. Irwin, Mrs. Minerva H. Erwin, Mr. and Mrs. E. W. Bidwell, Mrs. O. A. Fisk, Miss Leona Kelley, Miss Hazel Delley, Mr. and Mrs. E. A. Clough, Mrs. J. G. Voorhies.
 Of the original members, ten remain and are living in and around Escalon, three have moved away, and one is deceased.
 Services were first held in the Community hall, but in 1915 the trustees purchased the pioneer gram- mar school building and fitted it up for church purposes.
 The first pastor.
-Rev. E. B. David- son, served until October 1, 1915, and during the succeeding two month the pulpit was occupied by the Rev. A. M. Wood, then the Rev. I. B. Surface was pastor until December 1, 1916.
-In March, 1917, the Rev. A. L. Bone took charge and installed the following year.
+Rev. E. B. David- son, served until October 1, 1915, and during the succeeding two months the pulpit was occupied by the Rev. A. M. Wood, then the Rev. I. B. Surface was pastor until December 1, 1916.
+In March 1917, the Rev. A. L. Bone took charge and was installed the following year.

-Escalon came into being in the late 1800s because of the agricultural production in the immediate area and the need to get products of that agriculture to market by railroad.
-John Wheeler Jones settled here with his family on the 1850s, and his son, James Wesley Jones, laid out the community of Escalon 40-plus years later.
-Although Escalon was incorporated in 1957, celebrating its 50-year anniversary in 2007 by proclamation of Escalon's city council, 1994 was officially acknowledged as the year to celebrate the Escalon centennial.
+Escalon came into being in the late 1800s because of the agricultural production in the immediate area and the need to get the products of that agriculture to market by railroad.
+John Wheeler Jones settled here with his family in the 1850s, and his son, James Wesley Jones, laid out the community of Escalon 40-plus years later.
+Although Escalon was incorporated in 1957, and celebrated its 50-year anniversary in 2007 by proclamation of Escalon's city council, 1994 was officially acknowledged as the year to celebrate the Escalon centennial.

 In 1898, the Santa Fe Depot was constructed (along the San Francisco and San Joaquin Valley Railroad line) and operated until 1970.
 It was located alongside the Santa Fe Railroad Tracks that bisect the heart of Escalon near Main Street's intersections with Second Street.

 In 1909, Oliver A. Fisk began construction on the Fisk Building, completing it in 1911.
 This building is still located at the corner of Main and First Streets in its modified form.
-The first to occupy this building was the Escalon State Bank, the first bank in town, in 1912.
+The first business to occupy this building was the Escalon State Bank, the first bank in town, in 1912.
 The bank was established by S.J.
 Irwin, the owner of the Irwin Lumber Company.